dmikusa/tetris/PROJECT_PRINCIPLES.md

 ## Project Management

 1. The project has a list of stories in the TODO.md file.
 2. When finished with a story, you may take a new story from that list.
-Update the document that ths story is "IP", in progress, when you start.
+Update the document that this story is "IP", in progress, when you start.
 Mark it as "X", finished, when done and PR is merged.

 ## Coding Style